ezrael-git/Axel/README.md

 # Variables
 There are two kinds of variables in Axel: mutable and immutable.
-Mutable variables are defined using `def:`, and immutable using `imm:`.
+Mutable variables are defined using `def`, and immutable using `imm`.

 Example:
 ```py